Mcp

 Integrating Your Own MCP Client

-Build a custom MCP client that connects to the BookYourPTO MCP server using the SSE transport.
+Build a custom MCP client that connects to the BookYourPTO MCP server using the Streamable HTTP transport.

 This guide walks you through building a custom MCP client that connects to the BookYourPTO MCP server.
 Use this if you're building your own AI tool, automation, or integration.